List of Marvel Comics characters: N: No-Girl

-No-Girl, or Martha Johansson, is a fictional mutant character, an isolated brain.
+No-Girl (Martha Johansson) is a fictional mutant character, who was turned into an isolated brain.
 The character was created by Grant Morrison and Ethan Van Sciver and first appeared in New X-Men #118.
+Martha is a telepath, with the ability to communicate telepathically, astral project, negate powers and possess bodies.

-A runaway, she was captured by the U-Men, and their founder John Sublime had her brain removed from her body and kept it alive in a capsule.
-Sublime controls her through drugs and uses her to telepathically subdue his opponents, the two X-Men Cyclops and Emma Frost.
-Emma eventually freed herself and Cyclops from Martha's psionic control, inadvertently allowing Martha to take revenge on Sublime by telepathically forcing him to fall to his death.
+A runaway, she was captured by the U-Men, and their founder Sublime had her brain removed from her body and preserved in a capsule.
+Sublime controlled her through drugs and used her to telepathically subdue two X-Men, Cyclops and Emma Frost.
+Emma eventually freed herself and Cyclops from Martha's psionic control, inadvertently allowing Martha to take revenge on Sublime by forcing him to fall to his death.

-She later becomes a student in the Xavier Institute's Special Class.
+She later becomes a student in the Xavier Institute's Special Class and develops a bond with Ernst.
 Quentin Quire invents a special hovering case to hold her brain, allowing her a level of mobility.

 When Xorn destroys the school and forms a new Brotherhood of Mutants under the guise of Magneto, Martha is among those who join.
 However, Martha's loyalty does not last; she accurately predicts that Xorn's scheme to murder every human in Manhattan and turn the planet upside down will fail.
 Following Xorn's death, Martha returns to the X-Mansion, appearing infrequently as part of the student body.

-After the X-Men abandon the X-Mansion and relocate to San Francisco, Beast finds Martha in his old lab and retrieves her from the ruined Xavier Institute in a carrying case, bringing her to the new headquarters.

-Martha is later featured in a one-shot story entitled "Martha Johansson vs. Quentin Quire: 7½."
-Now relocated to the mutant safe haven of Utopia, Martha finds herself the appointed "arch-nemesis" for a newly revived Quentin Quire.
-Finding life on a higher plane to be "boring," Quentin revives himself and decides to become a villain and secretly destroy Utopia, claiming that the X-Men stole his idea to create a mutant nation.
-Making a game of his master plan, he gives Martha seven and a half minutes to attempt to stop him.
-Martha attempts to alert the X-Men and locate Quentin, but he manages to intercept and taunt her at each attempt, ultimately smashing her container and leaving her to die.
-Martha realizes that Quentin has infiltrated Cerebra to destroy the island and take revenge on the Cuckoos by trapping them in a mental loop.
-Martha outsmarts Quentin's plans by using her powers to tip off the Cuckoo Celeste to an error in Quentin's mental loop.
-The Cuckoos are then able to break free and quickly defeat him.
-They send help for Martha and thank her for saving them.
-Martha reflects on the experience, finding that she enjoyed it, and contemplates the possibility of taking up superheroism.